ietf-wg-cellar/matroska-specification/notes.md

 The AES-CTR system, which corresponds to `ContentEncAlgo` = 5 ((#contentencalgo-element)) and `AESSettingsCipherMode` = 1 ((#aessettingsciphermode-element)), is defined in the [@?WebM-Enc] document.

+A `Matroska Writer` **MUST NOT** use insecure cryptographic algorithms to create new archives or streams, but a `Matroska Reader` **MAY** support these algorithms to read previously made archives or stream.

 # Image Presentation

 ## Cropping